A2Y-D5L/entctl/README.md

    - **Responsibilities**: Manages the lifecycle of elevated access requests, including granting and revoking access based on TTL expiration.
    - **Integration**: Handles temporary elevated permissions for users, ensuring requests are approved and tracked properly.

-#### Key Enhancements with Argo CD

-1. **Declarative Management**:
-   - Argo CD allows for declarative management of Kubernetes resources by syncing the desired state from a Git repository.

-2. **Automated Sync and Self-Healing**:
-   - Automatically synchronizes resources and heals any drift from the desired state defined in Git.

-3. **Simplified Controller Logic**:
-   - Offloads the responsibility of syncing and managing resource claims to Argo CD, reducing complexity in the asset controller.

-4. **Version Control and Auditing**:
-   - All changes are tracked in Git, providing an audit trail and enabling easy rollbacks.

 #### Relationships

 - **Between Custom Components**: